 - No one in the crash sustained any injuries;

 - No airbags deployed during the crash; and,

-- The vehicle door closed to the car seat is undamaged.
+- The vehicle door closest to the car seat received no damage.

 When in doubt, we recommend replacing your child’s car safety or booster seat.
-This will help ensure that your child is properly protected in the event of another accident.
+This will help ensure that proper protection of your child in the event of another accident.

 Nashville Passenger Injury Attorneys Who Care

-A serious car accident can be catastrophic, but when a child is seriously injured, it can be even more tragic.
+A serious car accident can be catastrophic, but when achild receives seriously injuries, the tragedy compounds.
 You may face expensive medical bills and years of physical or occupational therapy, depending on the severity of your child’s injury.
-Whether your child’s injury was caused by the negligence of another driver or a manufacturer’s defect with his or her car safety seat or booster seat, you’re entitled to compensation for the rough road your family will face.
+Whether the negligence of another driver or a manufacturer’s defect with his or her car safety seat or booster seat caused the injury, you deserve compensation for the rough road your family will face.

-The Nashville passenger injury attorneys at Charles Pitman Attorneys at Law are ready to help in your time of need.
+The Nashville passenger injury attorneys at Charles Pitman Attorneys at Law will help you in your time of need.
 Call to schedule your free consultation at any time at (615) 422-2222.
-Our normal offers hours are 8 a.m. – 5 p.m. but we can be reached 24 hours a day to take your call.
+Our normal offers hours range 8 a.m. – 5 p.m.